SciBorgs/SciGuides/projects/DifferentialDrive.md

 - `Main.java`: the `main` function in this file is what is actually run when the code starts up.
 You basically don't have to think about it at all.
 - `Ports.java`: this is the file where we store the ports of our electrical components.
 More on this soon!
 	- Since you won't be connecting to a physical robot for this project, you'll be making up random port numbers.
 - `Robot.java`: this is the file which the entire robot code really centers upon.
 This file will contain instances of all of the subsystems.
-It contains the XBox controllers.
+It contains the Xbox controllers.
 It runs the CommandScheduler.
 In short, `Robot.java` is where everything comes together.
 In fact, all that the `Main.java` file really does is start up `Robot.java`.

 As you go through this project, you will create more directories and files within `main/java/robot` for your robot code.